nawnoes/pytorch-meena/README.md

 ## Vocab
-This repo use **10K Wordpiece BPE**.
-Original Meena use sentencepiece library.
+This repository use **10K Wordpiece BPE**.
+> Original Meena use sentencepiece library.
 Meena team use a vocabulary of **8K BPE**, which they found in early experiments to be sufficient for generating specific response.

 ## Data